 Storing and Reheating

-To store leftover Awaze beef tibs, put in into an airtight container and in the refrigerator for a few days.
-It will keep fresh within this time.
+Store leftover Awaze beef tibs in an airtight container and refrigerate for a few days.
+They will keep fresh for this time.

 To preserve this tasty little dish for longer, you can freeze it for a few months.
 Pour it into a sealable freezer-safe container first.
 For easy reuse, I recommend sharing leftover awaze tibs in ready-to-eat portions, so you don't have to reheat everything all the time.